Valenciennes-Denain Airport: German use during World War II

 It was seized by the Germans in late May 1940 during the early part of the Battle of France.
-In July 1940 the Luftwaffe stationed Erprobungsgruppe 210, a Messerschmitt Bf 110C/D heavy fighter/bomber unit was stationed at the airport, taking part in the Battle of Britain that summer.
+In July 1940, the Luftwaffe stationed Erprobungsgruppe 210, a Messerschmitt Bf 110C/D heavy fighter/bomber unit at the airport, taking part in the Battle of Britain that summer.
 Later the unit switched to attacks on British shipping.
 In February 1941, the unit was re-equipped with Messerschmitt Bf 109 Es, flying bomber escort missions.
 Jagdgeschwader 51, another Bf 109E unit briefly used the airport in October 1940.

 In addition, a reconnaissance unit, Aufklärungsgruppe 12 was assigned to Denain in October 1940 with Henschel Hs 126 twin-seat light observation planes.
 The unit stayed until May 1941.

 It appears that the Luftwaffe moved out of Denain in 1941 and the airfield was left unused.
 In 1943, the Germans laid a 1600m all-weather concrete runway at the airport, aligned northeast–southwest (06/24).
 A taxiway and a significant number of aircraft dispersal pads, maintenance shops, hangars and other support facilities were also built.
 Presumably this was due to the fortification of the Pas-de-Calais, being believed by the Germans that when the Americans and British tried to land in France to open a Second Front, the airfield would have a key role in the defense of France.

 After the construction of a military airfield at Denain, the airfield was reactivated by the Luftwaffe, stationing Jagdgeschwader 3, a day fighter-interceptor unit assigned to the "Defense of the Reich" campaign against the American Eighth Air Force heavy bombers attacking targets in Occupied Europe and Germany.

 In response to the interceptor attacks, Denain was attacked by USAAF Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts mostly with 500-pound General-Purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (B-17s, B-24s) were within interception range of the Luftwaffe aircraft assigned to the base.
 The attacks were timed to have the maximum effect possible to keep the interceptors pinned down on the ground and be unable to attack the heavy bombers.
 Also the P-51 Mustang fighter-escort groups of Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.